Jane Eyre (1943 film): Under Orson Welles

 Selznick had always wanted Orson Welles to play the role of Edward Rochester, but despaired of ever getting him because of his contract with RKO Pictures.
 When Welles was signed for Jane Eyre in December 1942, he was no longer with RKO, and was eager to earn money to purchase, develop and cut the footage he had shot for It's All True, an ill-fated project for the U.S. government for which he had received no payment.
 He hired himself out as an actor—the first of many times that Welles would support his own film projects by acting in more conventional films.

 Welles was also struggling to retain his place in Hollywood as a producer, and he negotiated a role as the associate producer of Jane Eyre as well as top billing.
 He was paid $100,000—the same amount he received for his multiple responsibilities in Citizen Kane.

 Welles had already adapted Jane Eyre twice for radio.
 The Mercury Theatre on the Air broadcast of September 18, 1938, is lost because Welles used the acetate original to prepare the film and the recording was irreparably damaged.

 In early December 1942, Selznick wrote Goetz that he and Welles agreed on the importance of casting character actors who were new to motion pictures.
 He offered to be present at a casting meeting, and asked that Welles be there, as well—"because I know few people in the history of the business who have shown such a talent for exact casting, and for digging up new people."
 Mercury Theatre players from stage and radio who appear in Jane Eyre include Agnes Moorehead, Erskine Sanford, Eustace Wyatt and Edith Barrett; but the character roles generally went to familiar Hollywood performers, many of them with British stage credits.

+With his schedule finalised, Welles ended his run on Ceiling Unlimited, a CBS radio series created to glorify the aviation industry and dramatize its role in World War II, on February 1, 1943.
+For 13 episodes, he had written, "produced, and narrated this show, and his work was considered a prime contribution to the war effort," wrote the Museum of Broadcasting.

+He closed his final episode, stating to the audience:

+For a while, the Mercury Theatre is going off the air.
+Next week my friend Ronald Colman will tell you the story about the Douglas Dauntless, the world's greatest dive bomber.
+We very much wish it were possible to go on writing and producing these radio plays.
+We've never been happier. … We leave with real regret."The Future" (February 1, 1943), Welles's last episode as host, 12:12–13:11.